-Howard Hughes and the CIA project to raise lost Soviet submarine in early 1970s.
+Howard Hughes and the covert CIA project to raise a lost Soviet sub in early 1970s.

 The Glomar Explorer, once the world’s most advanced deep water drill ship, ended up in a scrap yard in Zhoushan, China, in 2015.
 But it left behind two remarkable offshore exploration histories.
 One was secret.